 Claudius the God is the story of Emperor Claudius, portrayed as a decent and honorable man thrust unwillingly into a position of ultimate power.
 I, Claudius chronicles the reigns of Augustus (and his wife Livia), Tiberius, and Caligula.
 Guess which one is the most fun read?
 In case you need a hint: one chapter of Claudius the God is devoted to the protagonist's visit to the doctor.

-Averted in the Tortall Universe.
+Averted in Protector of the Small, quite deliberately.
 Kel is disappointed that Blayce is not some grand wizard, and instead, just a short and ugly wimp.
 His muscle isn't too impressive either.

 Subverted in The Screwtape Letters.
 Devils are bureaucratic, cranky, selfish killjoys who actively try and reduce the pleasure sinning gives people.